by Daniel Bataller, VP Operations, WebCargo

 As companies scale in volume and footprint, this becomes more challenging.
 A top-tier forwarder could have hundreds of employees whose full-time job is negotiating shipping contracts.
 It’s a big deal.
 But with a little preparation, you can face these challenges with confidence.

-When to negotiate your tender
+When to negotiate your freight contract

 Tenders aren’t necessarily a year-round project.

 The majority of freight tenders are negotiated either every year or every other year.
-Depending on the trade lane and customers, negotiations can take place all year round, but historically negotiations take place at the early in the year, typically around March-April.
+Depending on the trade lane and customers, negotiations can take place all year round, but historically contract negotiations take place at the early in the year, typically around March-April.
 The ultimate goal of tenders is to ensure smooth operations and manage costs across both lull and peak season, which typically occurs from August to October or November.

 In 2018, due to trade uncertainties, carrier rate fluctuations from consolidation, and trade wars, there were two peaks, one false peak buildup around June/July and one around September/October.